WebSockets & Subscriptions

 - Track last processed block (store

-) - On reconnect, fetch current head via HTTP
+block.numberandblock.hash) - On reconnect, fetch current head via HTTP

-- Backfill gaps using
+eth_blockNumber - Backfill gaps using

-with block ranges ≤ 2,000 blocks (respectsMaxBlocksForLog
+eth_getLogswith block ranges ≤ 2,000 blocks (respectsMaxBlocksForLog) - Deduplicate by

-to handle overlaps - Resume subscription from current head
+(transactionHash, logIndex)to handle overlaps - Resume subscription from current head

 // Gap backfill pattern